 Storm Water Maintenance: The Public Works Department manages storm water runoff throughout the city.
 LeClaire has 3 miles of storm water system and 364 storm water intakes.
 Click on the Iowa Stormwater Education Partnership link for more information.
 Tips to Prevent Stormwater Polution

 Snow/Ice Removal: The Public Works Department removes snow and/or ice from all city roadways during and after a snow event.
 This also includes removing snow and ice from all city owned building parking lots and sidewalks.
 Please keep in mind to wait 24 hours AFTER THE SNOW before calling to give the City crews adequate time to fully plow and clean up all the roadways.
 Downtown parking cleanup occurs after at least 2" of accumulation.
+Click on the Snow Removal page to link to more specifics on the City's Snow Ordinance and policies.

 City-owned Building Maintenance: The Public Works Department maintains all city owned buildings and grounds.
 This includes City Hall, Library, Police Department, Fire Department, Rec Center, Parks, Levee, Public Works and Wastewater Facilities.